AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

   - Bugs will be created based on the failed test cases.
   - The full regression testing will be done after new application changes.
   - Retesting will be done after a bug is fixed.
+  - If the site will shut down, we will execute full retesting.
+  - The regression test will be executed when a problem is solved.

+### 2.6 Test closure

+  - 100% tests were executed and 90% of them are passed.
+  - no Critical issues have Open status.